 Code of Practice for Practice Educators

-We are committed to high standards – for practice educators, for practice supervisors, for practice learning opportunities and for social work students.
+We are committed to high standards – for practice educators, practice supervisors, practice learning opportunities and social work students.
 We hope this Code of Practice provides a clear framework for quality practice teaching, and for the provision of practice learning opportunities.

-This Code of Practice was originally adopted by the NOPT Annual General meeting in September 1998 but has been revised to take account of recent changes in terminology regarding practice teaching and education.
+This Code of Practice was originally adopted by the NOPT Annual General meeting in September 1998 but has been revised to take account of recent changes in terminology and the PEPS refresh (BASW 2019) regarding practice teaching and education.

-The NOPT Code of Practice has been used by Practice Learning Agencies, Practice Teaching Programmes, and by a number of practice teaching bodies in related health professions as a tool to measure, guide and develop good practice.
+The NOPT Code of Practice has been used by Practice Learning Providers, Practice Education Programmes, and by a number of practice education bodies in related health professions as a tool to measure, assess and develop good practice.
 Some agencies have adopted it as their own Code of Practice, and others are planning to use it as a standards framework for re- accrediting practice educators.

-We believe that whatever the particular educational framework may be from time to time, teaching and learning in practice will remain a crucial part of social work education, and we commend the Code of Practice to you.
+We believe that, whoever is our Regulator and whatever the particular educational framework may be from time to time, teaching and learning in practice will remain a crucial part of social work education, and we commend the Code of Practice to you.

 We welcome comments or suggestions for constructive change to the Code of Practice, see contact details at the end of this document.